Plate tectonics: Summary

-The development of the theory of Plate Tectonics was the scientific and cultural change which occurred during a period of 50 years of scientific debate.
-The event of the acceptance itself was a paradigm shift and can therefore be classified as a scientific revolution.
+The development of the theory of plate tectonics was the scientific and cultural change which occurred during a period of 50 years of scientific debate.
+The event of the acceptance itself was a paradigm shift and can therefore be classified as a scientific revolution, now described as the Plate Tectonics Revolution.

 Around the start of the twentieth century, various theorists unsuccessfully attempted to explain the many geographical, geological, and biological continuities between continents.
-In 1912 the meteorologist Alfred Wegener described what he called continental drift, an idea that culminated fifty years later in the modern theory of plate tectonics.
+In 1912, the meteorologist Alfred Wegener described what he called continental drift, an idea that culminated fifty years later in the modern theory of plate tectonics.

 Wegener expanded his theory in his 1915 book The Origin of Continents and Oceans.
 Starting from the idea (also expressed by his forerunners) that the present continents once formed a single land mass (later called Pangaea), Wegener suggested that these separated and drifted apart, likening them to "icebergs" of low density sial floating on a sea of denser sima.
 Supporting evidence for the idea came from the dove-tailing outlines of South America's east coast and Africa's west coast Antonio Snider-Pellegrini had drawn on his maps, and from the matching of the rock formations along these edges.
 Confirmation of their previous contiguous nature also came from the fossil plants Glossopteris and Gangamopteris, and the therapsid or mammal-like reptile Lystrosaurus, all widely distributed over South America, Africa, Antarctica, India, and Australia.
 The evidence for such an erstwhile joining of these continents was patent to field geologists working in the southern hemisphere.
 The South African Alex du Toit put together a mass of such information in his 1937 publication Our Wandering Continents, and went further than Wegener in recognising the strong links between the Gondwana fragments.

 Wegener's work was initially not widely accepted, in part due to a lack of detailed evidence but mostly because of the lack of a reasonable physically supported mechanism.
 Earth might have a solid crust and mantle and a liquid core, but there seemed to be no way that portions of the crust could move around.
 Many distinguished scientists of the time, such as Harold Jeffreys and Charles Schuchert, were outspoken critics of continental drift.